Murtoa Stick Shed

-FCV Annual Report 1941--42 “Poles and piles were in heavy demand throughout the year, and in view of the shortage of private operators an increasingly large quantity was supplied direct by the Commission's organization.
+FCV Annual Report 1941--42“Poles and piles were in heavy demand throughout the year, and in view of the shortage of private operators an increasingly large quantity was supplied direct by the Commission's organization.
 The poles were for use for all purposes and included large quantities for the erection of emergency storage sheds and for special purposes to meet requirements of the Army and Air Force.
 Large numbers of the poles were supplied in lengths ranging from 60 feet to 100 feet, and in one case two 120-ft.
 Yellow Stringy bark poles were supplied and railed from Eastern Gippsland.”
-FCV Annual Report 1942--43 “Output of pole timbers increased substantially, and large quantities were supplied to the order of the Australian Wheat Board and other authorities for the construction of emergency storage accommodation.
-Included in deliveries were 36 poles 100 feet long from Orbost and Beaufort.”FCV Annual Report 1943--44.
-“With the Wheat Board's operations completed, the demand for poles has been considerably less, but poles for the Postmaster-General's Department, the Army and other bodies have been supplied throughout the year."A second and much larger Stick Shed, with double the capacity, was erected in 1942/43 at Murtoa using poles largely supplied from forests at East Gippsland and Beaufort.
+FCV Annual Report 1942--43“Output of pole timbers increased substantially, and large quantities were supplied to the order of the Australian Wheat Board and other authorities for the construction of emergency storage accommodation.
+Included in deliveries were 36 poles 100 feet long from Orbost and Beaufort.”FCV Annual Report 1943--44.“With the Wheat Board's operations completed, the demand for poles has been considerably less, but poles for the Postmaster-General's Department, the Army and other bodies have been supplied throughout the year."A second and much larger Stick Shed, with double the capacity, was erected in 1942/43 at Murtoa using poles largely supplied from forests at East Gippsland and Mount Cole near Beaufort.
 This second shed was demolished in 1975.

-The Murtoa Stick Shed No 1 became increasingly expensive to maintain and was eventually phased out of service from 1989.
+The Murtoa Stick Shed No 1 became increasingly expensive to maintain and was phased out of service from 1989.

-The building was listed on the Australian National Heritage List in 2014, recognising its place "as a significant part of Australia’s history associated with Australia’s wheat industry and the impact of World War Two on the home front".
+The building was listed on the Australian National Heritage List in 2014, recognising its place as a significant part of Australia’s history associated with Australia’s wheat industry and the impact of World War II on the home front.